 - You have heart or lung disease.

 - You are generally overweight.

 While liposuction can enhance your appearance and boost your self-confidence, you may not be able to achieve your ideal image.
-The best way to know if liposuction is right for you is to schedule a free consultation.
+The best way to know if liposuction is right for you is to schedule a consultation.
 Dr. Bartell will discuss your needs and options, explain the procedure in more detail, and share body liposuction before and after pictures from his practice.
 He can also provide a firm quote for your liposuction procedure.

 Potential Risks of Body Liposuction

 Thousands of liposuction procedures are performed successfully every year.
 Modern techniques are very safe and almost always result in a happy patient.

 Complications are rare, but you should know the risks before surgery:

 - Bleeding or infection.
 Possible in any surgery, but extremely unusual.